 Take heart if you are one of the many college graduates who have not yet found jobs.
 There are many constructive steps that you can take to increase your chances of finding a meaningful post-grad job in the near future.
 Here are some suggestions for the not yet hired grad:

 Contact your college career office and set up a meeting as soon as possible to explore options and make sure that you have tapped into all the resources that are available.
 Set up a telephone or Skype consultation if you are no longer near your college.

 Do not believe the common myth on many campuses that the career office can't do anything to help you.
 Ask employed friends who have utilized the office whom they would recommend that you seek out for help.

 Resist the temptation to take several months off from job searching.
 Postponement will only put you further behind other motivated grads.
-Set aside at least 1-2 hours a day, 6 days a week for job search activities.
+Set aside at least one or two hours a day, six days a week for job search activities.
 This will still leave you plenty of time to decompress or work your old summer or part-time job.